California Appeals Court Rules Hospitals Can be Responsible for Employees’ Sexual Abuse

-However, Judge Arthur Gilbert ruled against the appeal and not only became the second district court to show that a hospital can be held accountable for its employees’ sexual crime but also upheld the jury’s entire damage award of $6.75 million to the victims of elder abuse.
+However, Judge Arthur Gilbert ruled against the appeal.
+He not only became the second district court to show that a hospital can be held accountable for its employees’ sexual crime but also upheld the jury’s entire damage award of $6.75 million to the victims of elder abuse.

-The ruling by the second district court, although mainly focusing on sexual abuse by employees, will also have a significant impact on the amount of financial compensation that can be awarded by California law in other circumstances, such as medical malpractice cases.
+The ruling by the second district court, although mainly focusing on sexual abuse by employees, will also significantly impact the amount of financial compensation that can be awarded by California law in other circumstances, such as medical malpractice cases.

-Have you or your loved one been the victim of abuse at a psychiatric hospital or other health care facility?
+Have you or your loved one been the victim of abuse at a psychiatric hospital or other healthcare facilities?
 You need to seek justice and damages for pain and suffering from those who are responsible.